-10.00 Rebuilding on the successful experiences of patient 11.00 involvement
+10.00 Collaboration for Good Practices with Patients WG Session: 11.00 Rebuilding on the successful experiences of patient involvement

 For OECI centres, patients are bringing a different and valuable perspective to the quality improvement process in hospitals by expressing their special needs and priorities.
 A true alliance of patient involvement and quality assessment in cancer centres and networks will be key to rebuild a more resilient and humanistic healthcare system.